didx-xyz/aries-cloudapi-python/docs/Quick Start Guide.md

 `false`, adjust the `ACAPY_AUTO_PROVISION` value in `environments/governance-multitenant/aca-py-agent.default.env`.

-Remember to stop and restart the affected containers after making changes.
-However, be careful when changing settings like port numbers.
+Remember to stop and restart the affected containers after making changes.However, be careful when changing settings like port numbers.
 These changes will also need to be reflected in the `docker-compose.yaml` file to ensure that other services are aware of the changes.
 For instance, if you change `ACAPY_ENDPOINT` or `ACAPY_WEBHOOK_URL` in an env file of e.g. the multitenant container, you will also want to look to change the values within the `docker-compose.yaml` to reflect these changes.

 The [Common Steps](Common%20Steps.md) document can help you understand how to use the project's infrastructure once it's up and running.